 Iroquois Park was planned by Frederick Law Olmsted as a "scenic reservation" of forested hillsides and breathtaking vistas.
 The park features the WPA-era Iroquois Amphitheater, an open-air theater that accommodates 2,366 people.

 The road to the top of the park may be used by pedestrians and cyclists daily throughout the year.
-It's open to motorists from 10 a.m. until 8 p.m. on Wednesdays, Saturdays and Sundays from April through October.
+It is only opened to motorists from April – November on Wednesdays, Saturdays and Sundays from 8 a.m. until 8 p.m.

 Iroquois Park is a South Points Scenic Area feature.
 For more information on the park, please click on the logo.